leggetter/realtime-benchmarks/README.md

 ## report-server

-Basic code required to provide some historical and realtime latency on the [Realtime Hosted Service Latency Stats page](http://www.leggetter.co.uk/real-time-web-technologies-guide/realtime-hosted-service-latency).
+Basic code required to provide some historical and realtime latency on the [Realtime Hosted Service Latency Stats page][latency-page].

 This includes and endpoint for consuming new results and uses [Faye](http://faye.jcoglan.com) to deliver realtime updates to the latency stats page.